 What is the world coming to when NASA—America’s biggest climate assessment agency—is put in the hands of some would-be Buzz Armstrong whose mind continually drifts off into (literally) space?

-Oscar Wilde once quipped that people “can’t predict crap-all—especially in advance.”
+Oscar Wilde once quipped that people “can’t predict shit—especially in advance.”
 In these increasingly unforeseeable times his words are looking more and more prescient.

 But one thing we can say to a moral certainty is that Trump Asses Up Everything.

 Every night, before I get up to blog, I pray that the unidentified “patriots” who assassinated President Obama in his first term—as we all knew they were going to, but nobody listened—have kept their sniper-rifle licenses up-to-date.
 Please come out of hiding; all is forgiven!

 Intrigued by the tidbit Schmidt let slip, I just had to pump him for more.

 The following Tweets, sent to @ClimateOfGavin throughout the day, have been translated into English for your comprehension pleasure.
 I’ve also merged the odd pair of half-twits into a single twitticism for improved flow, so forgive me if a bit of the wit was spilt ‘twixt the cup and the lip, brevity being the soul of levity and all that.

 @ClimateOfGavin, visibility up the human wazoo is often limited at best.
 Could a change of venue, maybe, help Scientists™ get closer to the ultimate goal of the peer-review process (spotting your own blunders before @ClimateAudit does)?

 @ClimateOfGavin, if a paper that ‘smells like Lindzen‘ is ‘peer-reviewed up the wazoo,’ does it come out smelling like Schmidt?